-Welcome to the Texas Holdem Poker Page the leading Texas Holdem Poker resource for poker tips and poker strategy.
+Welcome to the Texas Holdem Poker Page the leading Online Texas Holdem Poker resource for poker tips and poker strategy.

 If you are serious about improving game, read our poker strategy and poker tips pages.
 By following the Texas Holdem Poker strategy and poker tips taught here, you will learn the best starting hands, how to play them correctly and much more.